HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 Most practices choose between two types of HIPAA-compliant hosting.

-Larger practices and healthcare software companies need the power of Amazon Web Services (AWS).
+Larger practices and healthcare software companies need the power of a managed cloud platform such as AWS.
 AWS services like EC2 (servers), S3 (file storage), and RDS (databases) are HIPAA-eligible.
 AWS calls them "HIPAA-eligible" (not "HIPAA-compliant") because AWS secures the underlying hardware while you are responsible for how you configure everything on top of it.
 This is called the shared responsibility model.
+For the full picture, see whether AWS is HIPAA compliant and what the BAA covers.

-Setting up AWS correctly for HIPAA takes real expertise.
+Setting up the cloud correctly for HIPAA takes real expertise.
 Managed hosting partners handle that work for you.
+What managed HIPAA hosting includes, item by item, is in our plain-English breakdown.
 They apply security controls from frameworks like the AWS Well-Architected Framework and CIS AWS Foundations Benchmark.
 NIST SP 800-66 Rev. 2, published February 2024, is a reference guide that maps HIPAA requirements to those frameworks.
 It is not a checklist for building your server.
-Raw AWS fees can start below $100 per month, but the managed setup and ongoing compliance work typically brings the total to $400 or more for small deployments.
+Raw cloud fees can start below $100 per month, but the managed setup and ongoing compliance work typically brings the total to $400 or more for small deployments.
+For a plain-English look at how cloud setups meet the Security Rule, see our guide to HIPAA compliant cloud hosting.
+For a fully managed option, see our HIPAA cloud hosting service.

 A $10 to $20 per month shared hosting plan puts your website on the same physical server as thousands of other websites.
 HIPAA requires that patient data be kept isolated from other users' environments.
 Shared plans do not provide that.